 In general The Vodka Pie Crust recipe in all variations seemed to be missing “backbone”.
 A note from the kind person who provided the recipe is that it will take more flour in rolling out than usual.
 I use quite a bit in my own leaf lard and butter crust so this didn’t worry me at all.

 The recipe with no variations (#1), was almost too tender and a challenge to roll out as it was so moist and soft.

 Crusts #2 and #3 rolled out easily but were both missing that “backbone.”

 #4 from Cook’s Illustrated (no vodka) is flaky tender and did have some “backbone”.

 And #5, the leaf lard and butter crust, was tender and flaky (without blowing away in the wind) with the flavor of leaf lard.

 This kind of research, although time consuming, helps in defining a recipe that works and why, as well as being fun in the process.

 I am going to make the Vodka Pie Crust again and at the same time try adding some vodka to my own recipe.
 I would have done that pie during this test session but I ran out of pie pans that were similar!

 Most likely I’ll wait until next week, or atleast until five pies and all those Tasties are eaten up, to begin Part 2.
-I’ll report back with results.
+When I do, I’ll report back with results.